chrishantha/jfr-flame-graph/README.md

 See my blog post on "[Flame Graphs with Java Flight Recordings]" for more details.

 [Flame Graphs with Java Flight Recordings]: http://isuru-perera.blogspot.com/2015/05/flame-graphs-with-java-flight-recordings.html

+## Prerequisites

+This project depends on Oracle JDK 8.
+Therefore, make sure that `JAVA_HOME` is set to Oracle JDK 8.

 ## How to build and install